 - Wait until just before you plan to air fry the fish to bread them or they will dry out and get clumpy.

-- You can broil the catfish filets on a greased sheetpan.
+- You can broil the catfish fillets on a greased sheetpan.
 Set the rack of your oven 8 inches from the broiler and broil them for 3 minutes.
-Flip the filets and broil for another 3-4 minutes.
+Flip the fillets and broil for another 3-4 minutes.

 Reheating Instructions: